Skip to content

 • September 30, 2026: Microsoft Project Online goes dark.
 All data, projects, workflows, and access will be permanently inaccessible

-This isn't a "read-only mode" transition.
-After September 30, 2026, your Project Online environment simply ceases to exist.
+This isn't a 'read-only mode' transition.
+After September 30, 2026, your Project Online environment ceases to exist.
 No data recovery.
 No API access.
 Nothing.
-For most enterprises, this effectively means migration decisions must be made by Q2 2026 to avoid operational risk.
+For most enterprises, migration decisions must be made by Q2 2026 to avoid operational risk.

 • Portfolio-level aggregation and prioritization